42LM/muxify/README.md

 > ```
 > So even for middlewares that maybe every handler should have (e.g. auth) this is pretty cumbersome to wrap every single handler in it.
 >
-> 💡 **XXSMuX** provides a convenient way of wrapping patterns/routes with middleware and subrouters take over these middlewares.
+> 💡 _**xxsmux**_ provides a convenient way of wrapping patterns/routes with middleware and subrouters take over these middlewares.

 ### 2. No subrouter functionality.